Fine, we'll play the Claim To Fame celebrity guessing game this summer

 - Looks and sings like his famous relative

 - Monay, who won this week’s challenge, picked his pictogram clue.
-The first part of it definitely translates to “puppy love teen idol” followed by an arrow pointing to an end bracket and seven shirts.
+The first part of it definitely translates to “puppy love teen idol” followed by an arrow pointing to an end bracket and seven Ts, as in “through the ‘70s.”

 - He also mentioned that his relative was “big in the ’70s”